The Corporate Governance Review: Belgium

 - restrictions on share transfers expressed in the articles of association or a shareholders' agreement shall not apply to the bidder during the acceptance period or after the bid if the bidder holds at least 75 per cent of the target's share capital;

-- restrictions on voting rights expressed in either the articles of association or a shareholders' agreement shall not apply at a general meeting held during the offer period for the purpose of adopting measures to frustrate the bid or after the offer if, as a result of the offer, the bidder holds at least 75 per cent of the target's capital; and
+- restrictions on voting rights expressed in either the articles of association or a shareholders' agreement shall not apply at a general meeting held during the offer period and shares with double voting rights shall carry only one vote for the purpose of adopting measures to frustrate the bid or after the offer if, as a result of the offer, the bidder holds at least 75 per cent of the target's capital; and

 - provisions of the articles allowing a shareholder to appoint or remove a director shall not apply at the first general meeting called by the bidder after the offer, provided the bidder holds at least 75 per cent of the target's capital as a result of its bid.

-If the rights set out in (c) to (e) cannot be exercised, reasonable compensation should be paid to their holders.
+If the rights set out above in respect of a poison pill, issuance of convertible bonds or subscription right, or alternative bid cannot be exercised, reasonable compensation should be paid to their holders.

-The company may also stipulate in its articles of association that such provisions shall only apply to the extent the bidder or the company controlling the bidder is subject to the same restrictions on the application of defensive measures (the reciprocity rule).
+The company may also stipulate in its articles of association that these provisions shall apply only to the extent that the bidder or the company controlling the bidder is subject to the same restrictions on the application of defensive measures (the reciprocity rule).

 v Contact with shareholders